scottish-government-design-system/designsystem.gov.scot/styles/icons/index.md

 ### Colouring icons in CSS

-We use the "icon mask" CSS property to allow icons to be given custom colours in CSS.
+We use the 'icon mask' CSS property to allow icons to be given custom colours in CSS.
 These icons also use the colour of the text around them.
 You can give icons a specific colour by styling their element.

 <div class="ds_inset-text">
     <div class="ds_inset-text__text">